anyoptimization/pymoo/docs/source/installation.md

 +++

 If you have not really worked with Python before, we recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com).
 Please follow the installation guides to set up a Python environment.
-For convenience we also provide a quick guide [below](#Conda).
+For convenience, we also provide a quick guide [below](#Conda).

 +++